What is Baseline Assessment?

 Children may be asked up to ten sets of five questions.
 These don’t need to be completed all at once and can be broken up over a number of days to fit with the recommended 10 minutes of Doodling a day, whether in school or at home.

 After completing the first set of questions, they’ll be taken to Doodle’s hub, the Learning Zone.
-They can start the next set of exercises in the calibration by pressing the purple Baseline icon when they’re ready.
+They can start the next set of exercises by pressing the purple Baseline icon when they’re ready.

 How to answer questions